fossbarrow/global-ssn-validator/README.md

 ## Contributing

-Feel free to add a pull-request containing a new directory, a new SEO checklist tips, spelling errors and/or format fixes!
+Feel free to add a pull-request containing changes to the validator, making it more accurate and/or faster!

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.